wp-plugins/instagram-widget-for-wordpress/readme.txt

 == Changelog ==

+= 1.3 =
+Added Debug Mode for troubleshooting
+Cleaned and optimized code

 = 1.2 =
 Added option to view multiple image sizes, thumbnail being the standard.
 Added option to link images to instagram website.